Identifying vulnerable nodes and detecting malicious entanglement patterns to handle st-connectivity attacks in quantum networks: Practical example

-To find Shapley value $\Phi_a$, we proceed as follows: (i) craft a quantum state that encodes every possible subset of nodes, that does not include node $a$, with correct amplitude probability weights corresponding to $\gamma$ (Definition~\ref{def:shapley}); (ii) perform the unitary $U_V$ outputting to \texttt{Ut}, i.e., repeatedly check for $st$-connectivity leveraging Theorem~\ref{thm:quantumSTconnectivity} and take the majority answer; (iii) extract the expected value of the utility register \texttt{Ut} using the Monte-Carlo speed-up \cite{montanaro2015quantum}; (iv) repeat the previous steps where each subset that includes node $a$ is considered and compared outputs.
-Using this strategy, we can approximate the Shapley values of each node with arbitrary precision (see Figure~\ref{fig:values}).
-As a result, we can also take advantage of the techniques described in Section~\ref{sec:findImportantNodes}, to quickly identify which nodes have the highest Shapley values.
+To find Shapley value $\Phi_3$, we proceed as follows: (i) craft a quantum state that encodes every possible subset of nodes, that does not include node $r_3$, with correct amplitude probability weights corresponding to $\gamma$; (ii) perform the unitary $U_V$ outputting to \texttt{Ut}, i.e., repeatedly check for \emph{st}-connectivity leveraging Theorem~\ref{thm:quantumSTconnectivity} and take the majority answer; (iii) extract the expected value of the utility register \texttt{Ut} using the Monte-Carlo speed-up \cite{montanaro2015quantum}; (iv) repeat the previous steps where each subset that includes node $r_3$ is considered and compare outputs.
+Using this strategy, we can approximate the Shapley values of each node to arbitrary accuracy (cf. Figure~\ref{fig:complete_example}).
+As a result, we can also leverage the techniques described in Section~\ref{sec:findImportantNodes}, to quickly identify which nodes have the highest Shapley values, i.e., nodes that represent valuable targets for a potential attack.